 The East Midtown Public Realm Improvement Fund was created by the Greater East Midtown Rezoning that the City Council adopted in August 2017.
 Under the terms of the rezoning, the fund must be used to pay for street and transit network improvements to benefit those who live and work in and around the area that was rezoned.
-Though the fund will be constituted of contributions by developers who purchase development rights from landmarked buildings within the newly-created East Midtown subdistrict, the City started the fund off with $38 million in seed money.
+Though the fund will be constituted of contributions by developers who purchase development rights (colloquially known as “air rights”) from landmarked buildings within the newly-created East Midtown subdistrict, the City started the fund off with $38 million in seed money.

 The money in the fund will be allocated to pedestrian realm and transit network projects chosen by the East Midtown Public Realm Improvement Fund Governing Group.
 The Governing Group consists of 13 members, a majority of whom are appointed by the Mayor.
 Community Board 6 and Community Board 5 each have a representative on the Governing Group to help ensure that the community gets a say on which projects are funded.